LorettaDevs/Loretta/docs/articles/tutorials/creating-a-localizer/part-1.md

 - [LuaSyntaxOptions.FiveM](xref:Loretta.CodeAnalysis.Lua.LuaSyntaxOptions.FiveM): The preset for FiveM's flavor of Lua 5.3
 - [LuaSyntaxOptions.GMod](xref:Loretta.CodeAnalysis.Lua.LuaSyntaxOptions.GMod): The preset for Garry's Mod's flavor of LuaJIT 2.0

-And then we have the following 2 that are meant to accept the largest amount of syntax possible:
+And then we have the following 2 that are meant to accept the largest amount of syntax possible.
+These presets exist mostly for cases when the file's lua version is not known and as such we try to accept the largest amount of syntax without erroring (and as such are **not recommented for general usage**):
 - [LuaSyntaxOptions.All](xref:Loretta.CodeAnalysis.Lua.LuaSyntaxOptions.All): The preset for accepting the most Lua without integers
 - [LuaSyntaxOptions.AllWithIntegers](xref:Loretta.CodeAnalysis.Lua.LuaSyntaxOptions.AllWithIntegers): The preset for accepting the most Lua with integers